 5. Screen CVs

-As applications for your domestic role begin to come in, your recruitment consultant will build a shortlist of the best candidates, cutting out any that lack the relevant experience.
+As applications for your domestic role begin to roll in, your recruitment consultant will build a shortlist of the best candidates, cutting out any without the relevant experience.
 To decide which of these shortlisted candidates to interview, you will need to screen their CVs carefully, something your consultant will be able to assist with.
 Check for relevant experience, skills, values, and previous employers who could be contacted for referrals.
-You should also run a background check on all applicants before progressing to the interview stage.
+You should also run a PCC check on all applicants before progressing to the interview stage.

 By this point you should have a strong understanding of a candidate’s employment history and skillset.
 The interview is a chance to get a better idea of their values, and to test some of those skills.
 As domestic staff will have close contact with your personal life, it is best practice to conduct face-to-face, or at least video call interviews, to find out whether you feel comfortable with them.